deriveitCreator/deriveit/README.md

     - `/sendEmail`: contains the api to email client feedback to me.
     - `sourcesForCitation.tsx`: Stores citation information, more on this later.
     - `paypalLink.tsx`: contains the code for the PayPal donation button.
+    - `/getTopicLinks`: Contains a `POST` function which gets the subtopics of a particular topic.
-    - All the folders in this folder (except for `getArticleContent`, `setCookie` and `sendEmail`) stores article content.
+    - All the other folders (except for `getArticleContent`) stores article content.
 Article content gets sent to the user (when requested) using the API in `getArticleContent` folder.

 ### [topic], [subTopic] and [article] folders

-- The `designs`: folder that contains code for the different designs
+- The `/designs` folder that contains code for the different designs

+- The `page.tsx` sends the article links (or article content if in `\article` folder) and design number to `clientPart.tsx`.
+This file is suppose to run on the server.

-- The `page.tsx`: sets the header and body based on the selected design
+- The `clientPart.tsx` gets the article links (or article content) and design number from the `page.tsx` and then sets the header and body based on the design number.
+The file runs on the client side.

-- The `layout.tsx`: sets meta-tag
+- The `layout.tsx` sets the title

 ## Updates

+<b>update 10.42:</b>
+- Made `clientPart.tsx` in the `/topic` and `/subTopic` folder.
+- Topics links now are taken from the backend in `page.tsx` and then the design number and topic links gets sent to `clientPart.tsx`.
+- Added `all_primes_are_of_the_form.tsx` and re-added `infinite_primes_4k_plus_3.tsx`.

 <b>update 10.41:</b>
 - Updated `sitemap.xml`.